-Or Carrying a Camera in the Middle of the Night
+or Carrying a Camera in the Middle of the Night

 Do you check to see if you have your camera before you have your keys when leaving the house?
-I’ve been carrying a camera of some sort for the better part of three decades now (I don’t consider my phone a camera, but I won’t judge those who do).
+I’ve been carrying a camera of some sort on the daily for the better part of three decades now (I don’t consider my phone a camera, but I don’t judge those who do).
 Some people have a favorite subject or location when it comes to taking photographs.
 Other photographers long for the golden hour.
 I’ve always been a fan of nighttime, not just for photography, but also for reflection.

 I’ve never been much of a sound sleeper.
-Wandering through the neighborhood at night is both a way of passing time (trying to chase down some sleeps as my Pops would say) and as a perfect time to find some good shots.
+Wandering through the neighborhood at night is both a way of passing time (trying to “chase down some sleeps” as my Pops would say) and as a perfect time to find some good shots.
 Night is a time to reflect, to think, and to shoot (not necessarily in that order).

 Time moves slower at night.
 There is more time to set up shots.
 I don’t feel so much like a tourist or a lookie loo if I linger at night (of course I have found myself being accosted by the local police on an occasion or few).
 But the night provides a quiet and a stillness that I’ve never found in the day.
 Shots taken during the day may freeze time, but shots taken at night preserve time.
 Daytime photographs capture a moment, but nighttime photographs embrace that moment.

 If you are the type of person that carries a camera everywhere you go, then the next time you find yourself out after dark take a few moments to look around.
 Enjoy the time to reflect, think, and take a few shots.